What's an arraignment? Here's what to expect at Trump's initial court appearance in classified documents case

 Trump is not expected to be handcuffed, since he is not under arrest.

-The public might not see Trump while he is inside the courthouse, since cameras are prohibited in the building.
-A group of media organizations, including CBS News, has asked a judge to allow some still photos to be taken before the proceeding begins.
-There has not yet been a ruling.
+The public will most likely not see Trump while he is inside the courthouse, since cameras are prohibited in the building, and Cecilia Altonaga, chief judge for the Southern District of Florida, ordered late Monday night that members of the media will not be allowed to bring phones and other electronic equipment into the courthouse.
+A group of media organizations, including CBS News, had asked a judge to allow some still photos to be taken before the proceeding begins, but Judge Jonathan Goodman denied that request Monday night, writing in part that "Allowing photographs would undermine the massive security arrangements put in place."
 The courthouse complex is also connected by underground tunnels, making it easier for Trump to evade the public.

 Secret Service agents will accompany Trump during the entire process.